enzyme42/gitToolkit/README.md

 # gitToolkit
-Collection of scripts for Git and Github
+Collection of scripts for Git and Github.